-One of the most iconic horse raced, the 2020 running of the Kentucky Derby, takes place on the first Saturday of May.
+One of the most iconic horse races, 2023 running of the Kentucky Derby, takes place on the first Saturday of May 6.
 That means it’s time to get started planning your Derby Day menu which should be packed with traditional Derby dishes and beverages!

 No. 5: Beer Cheese